Sheikh Abu Naser

-Sheikh Abu Naser (1928–1975) was a Bangladeshi politician and businessmen.
+Sheikh Abu Naser (1928–1975) was a Bangladeshi businessmen.
 He was the only brother of the founding President of Bangladesh, Sheikh Mujibur Rahman and the uncle of the former Bangladesh Prime Minister Sheikh Hasina.

 Early life

 Naser was Mujib's younger brother and he had 4 sisters.

 Career

 Naser had a prosperous clearing and forwarding agency in the erstwhile East Pakistan.
 He earned almost Rs.
 40,000 per month and employed mostly Hindus.
 His business was destroyed by the Pakistan Army, rendering him penniless, and Naser fled to neighboring India with nothing but the clothes on his back.
 He left his wife and children back in Bangladesh, whose whereabouts he was unaware of.
 The former communications minister and Muslim League leader Abdus Sabur Khan reportedly attempted to bribe Naser to convince his brother Mujib to accept the 4-point program of General Yahya Khan.
 Abdus Sabur Khan promised Naser that if he could convince his brother, then Naser would get many lucrative contracts in West Pakistan.
 Naser refused to accept the bribe and exclaimed that Mujib would rather die than sacrifice his principles.
 Naser was a member of Mukti Bahini during Bangladesh Liberation war and was formally recognized by the government of Bangladesh as a freedom fighter after the Independence of Bangladesh.
 In 1975, he was the largest contractor in Khulna.